What do scientists and engineers do? Practices can be an effective starting point for implementation.

 Students should not just be following a protocol or plugging numbers into formulas; they should be thinking mathematically, as laid out in the Standards for Mathematical Practice of the Common Core.
 Students should build up a conceptual understanding of how and why the math is used.
 One way that is sometimes done is for them to experience the phenomenon and model how that phenomenon works through mathematics - building up the necessary variables and relationships within those formulas.
 Computational thinking relates to mathematical thinking, requiring a logical sequence of steps to figure out and evaluate ideas.

-- Wisconsin DPI math literacy website
+- Wisconsin DPI mathematics literacy website

 - Illustrative Mathematics - videos and other math practices resources